gurjot06oct/Competitive-Programming/DSA/Solved Questions.md

 - **Miscellaneous Problems:**
 39. Aggressive Cows
-40. Finding the second largest element in an array (CodeStudio)
-41. Removing duplicates from an array (LeetCode)
-42. Rotating an array by k places
 43. Finding the single number out of duplicates
 44. Moving zeros to the end of an array
-45. Longest subarray with a given sum k

 - **Advanced Algorithms:**